 Another way is to reduce the size of your photo.
-Bigger photo means better quality and better quality is more preferable.
-For that reason, it is better to reduce the size before upload it to the internet.
+A bigger photo means better quality and better quality is more preferable.
+For that reason, it is better to reduce the size before uploading it to the internet.

 4. Add Copyright in Metadata

 Exchangeable image file format (officially Exif, according to JEIDA/JEITA/CIPA specifications) is a standard that specifies the formats for images, sound, and ancillary tags used by digital cameras (including smartphones), scanners, and other systems handling image and sound files recorded by digital cameras.

 Exif is where that any information of your photo is collected (for PC, click right on your photo->Properties-> details).
 By adding copyright to your photo data, it can prevent someone from claiming your photo as their own.
 Or at least identify you as the photographer.
 It can be done directly from properties box or from photo-editing software.
 Just find the copyright box and type your name.

 It won’t help you if your photo is taken.
 But it can help you to protect your rights for that photo.

 5. Keep the Original File

 Keep the original photo of the photo you upload.
 If you photograph in RAW then keep the RAW file.
 Don’t lose it.
 One day it will be necessary to have it.

 Most of the reason that photos are so easy to be stolen is that the photographer itself doesn’t even know how copyright law work.
 To better protect your photography, one way is to learn about it.
 Basically, the law says this:

 All creative content’s rights (including photography) belong to the creator.
 And in photography, the person who presses the shutter is the creator.